Some info has been automatically translated. Show original language

 Beachfront apartment "El Espigón"

-Charming tourist apartment on the coast of Almeria, in front of the beach and on the seafront.
-This bright and cozy apartment stands out for its terrace where every sunset becomes a spectacle of magical colors, ideal for relaxing or sharing special moments.
-Perfect for couples, families or friends who want to enjoy the sun, the sea and the essence of Almeria at their best.
+Charming tourist apartment on the coast of Almería, facing the beach and on the promenade.
+This bright and cozy apartment stands out for its terrace where every sunset becomes a show of magical colors, ideal for relaxing or sharing special moments.
+Perfect for couples, families or friends who want to enjoy the sun, the sea and the essence of Almería in its maximum splendor.

 Popular amenities for Almería holiday rentals